DunnBriton/Dominoes/README.md

   implement draw tell play or fail.
 - Does not check if player can play before drawing.
 - Dominoes do not line up correctly when played to board.
-- Dominoes are sometimes unable to be played if rotation is not correct.
+- Dominoes are sometimes unable to be played for unknown reasons.
-- Computer's plays are invisible.
+- Computer's plays are sometimes invisible.
 Invisible dominoes are still in logic so the game does not break from this and game can continue if you guess the correct match.
 - Other bugs most likely exist since the code has not been fully tested.